 Productivity apps—word processing, spreadsheets, and the like—represent the majority of the working day.
 Here, both Windows and Chromebook users alike have several choices, the most popular being the Google Apps suite of office apps and Microsoft’s own Office.

 You might think that Office would be restricted to Windows, but that’s not true either: Office.com, AKA Office Online, runs in a web browser, and—assuming you have a subscription to Office 365—offers nearly all the functionality that the Office 365 suite does.
 (Microsoft Office apps are also available as Android apps, but it’s simpler to run them within the browser.)
-In fact, given that it’s powered by the cloud, you’ll find that new features can arrive on Office Online before they arrive on Office 365.
+In fact, given that it’s powered by the cloud, you’ll find that Office Online sometimes gets updated with new features before they arrive on Office 365.
 Office is typically used by most enterprises, and if your company administrator allows it, even shared corporate resources may be accessible via a Chromebook.

-The Google Apps suite also runs online, though it hews to just the essentials, with fewer features than Office.
+The Google Apps suite also runs online, though its focused on the essentials, with fewer features than Office.
 I spent over a year exclusively working on a Chromebox (the nearly defunct desktop version of a Chromebook) and found Google’s simple interface and instantaneous autosaves superior to the Windows version of Office at the time.
+(Office apps like Word now autosave, too.)
 For our purposes, both Google Docs and Office Online will run on either a plain Chromebook or Windows PC; however, if you need access to a local copy of Office, only a PC will suffice.

-In either case, though, productivity is possible on either a Chromebook or Windows PC with a minimal amount of effort, though you’ll probably need to pay for a subscription.
+The gist is that productivity is possible on either a Chromebook or Windows PC with a minimal amount of effort, though you’ll probably need to pay for a subscription for either Office or Google's suite of apps.

 From a hardware perspective, it’s our view that a laptop form factor is more convenient than an add-on keyboard, or external Bluetooth keyboard option.
 Take the keyboard on the Google Pixel Slate, for example: Google chose an arty, circular-key design.
 While tablets make Android apps more convenient, the tradeoff is less productivity when in laptop mode.